 Head scarves are available, free of charge, to any individual in the Greater Gardner area who has experienced hair loss due to radiation treatment of chemotherapy.
 The scarves are available in a wide variety of light-weight and comfortable materials.
 Contact the Social Services Department directly for additional information.

-Heywood Hospital offers several types of cancer support programs which are open to anyone who wishes to participate.
+Heywood Hospital offers cancer support programs which are open to anyone who wishes to participate.
 The support groups include the following:

 Breast Cancer Support Group

 The Breast Cancer Support Group meets the 2nd week of the month, alternating Tuesday and Saturday, at 7:00pm at 250 Smith Street, Gardner, MA.
 Call Paula D'Entremont at (978) 632-5491 for more information.

 The group meets on the fourth Wednesday of every month from 7:00pm - 8:30pm in the Dining Room at Heywood Hospital.
 For more information regarding the Cancer Support Group, contact Linda LaRoche, RN in the Special Procedures Department at Heywood Hospital at (978) 630-6457.